Kotlin/kandy/docs/topics/samples/bars/Grouped-Bars.md

 <card-summary>
-'Grouped Bars' in Kotlin with Kandy: A powerful tool for visual comparison, this example highlights how to group data sets in bar charts for a comprehensive comparative view."
+'Grouped Bars' in Kotlin with Kandy: A powerful tool for visual comparison, this example highlights how to group data sets in bar charts for a comprehensive comparative view.
 </card-summary>

 <link-summary>